Paying for the Party: How College Maintains Inequality

 Win them over Faster: Dynamic Techniques for College Adjuncts and New Faculty

 The adjunct life is an interesting one, that’s for sure.
 There’s one advantage, however – you can focus strictly on the teaching.
-I used this book as part of my recent efforts to strengthen my teaching and will definitely refer to it as I continue to work on my craft.
+I used this book as part of my past efforts to strengthen my teaching and will definitely refer to it as I continue to work on my craft.
 The author’s style and voice is very easy to get into, making this an enjoyable read as well as an informational one.